-What should you do if you’ve been drinking and need to get home?
 It’s simple – don’t drive.
 A DUI conviction on your record could require jail time, alcohol intervention programs, sizable fines, and a license restriction.
 All of these would greatly impact your ability to go to school, maintain employment, or live your life to its fullest.

 We recommend the following ways of getting home: